Hwihuni/x-separation-UK_Biobank/README.md

 ## UKB dataset

-The whole data of UK biobank can be access with https://www.ukbiobank.ac.uk/
+The whole data of UK biobank can be accessed by https://www.ukbiobank.ac.uk/

 ## Pretrained models